RunOpenCode/rx-stencil/docs/query-selector-decorator.md

 }
 ```

-After each execution of the `render()` function of the component, decorator will query for the element and emit its
+After each execution of the `render()` function of the component (or mutation of DOM subtree), decorator will query for
-reference, if it can be found, or `null`.
-This value will be emitted only if it is different from the previous one and
+the element and emit its reference, if it can be found, or `null`.
+This value will be emitted only if it is different
-on next micro-task (i.e. after `Promise.resolve()`).
+from the previous one and on next micro-task (i.e. after `Promise.resolve()`).

 A fair warning: in theory, you are able to create infinite loop without noticing because value is emitted on next
 micro-task, main browser thread will not be blocked.

 ## Example